About Trade Unions and CND

 Why we oppose nuclear power

 The suggestion by nuclear power corporations and a number of trade unions that nuclear power is safe and an essential component of future energy supplies is false.
 This is not an ideological statement of “outdated prejudices and pickled dogmas” as suggested by Gary Smith, General Secretary of the GMB trade union in the UK – read full statement here.
 Current science and economics identify three big problems with nuclear power.
 Read more here.

 Trade Union opposition to Trident

-In 2013, the TUC re-affirmed its opposition to Trident replacement: ‘Public finances can also be improved by addressing tax avoidance and scrapping the replacement of Trident.
+This followed on from the 2013 motion when the TUC re-affirmed its opposition to Trident replacement, called for a policy ensuring that the skills of workers in the sector be preserved and noted: ‘Public finances can also be improved by addressing tax avoidance and scrapping the replacement of Trident.
 Money saved by ending our nuclear weapons system could be used to sustain the process of defence diversification, vital to our manufacturing future.’
 [CWU motion ‘Economic Policy’]

 “As a Trade Unionist and a Socialist there is a moral position when it comes to Trident – I don’t want the UK to produce weapons which could kill tens of thousands of innocent people.” – Tony Kearns, Senior Deputy General Secretary of the CWU.